inab/licenses-mapping/readme.md

 - `ping`: ping the server

 ## CI - Database Update
-The database is updated by the following CI workflow:
+The database is updated by the following GitLab CI workflow:
 ```yaml
 stages:
   - webhook